reshamas/reshamas.github.io/_posts/2020-11-01-the-complexities-of-codes-of-conduct.md

 ## Code of Conduct Incidence Reports
 We hear much about CoC, but not necessarily the actual ~~violations~~ incidents.
-Given my experience being an organizer for two meetup groups in New York City, I have observed various ~~violations~~ incidents.
+Given my experience being an organizer for two meetup groups in New York City, [Data Umbrella](https://www.dataumbrella.org/) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/), I have observed various ~~violations~~ incidents.
 Here are some examples of *behavior* that are considered disruptive to building a desired culture consistent with our mission:

 - Two attendees were speaking during a presentation.
 They were asked multiple times to stop, as it was disrupting others' experience of the event.
 - An attendee was visibly intoxicated and using profane language during break.